Loading...

 Tourism Overview

-Sabah\u2019s tourism sector has not only recovered from COVID-19 but exceeded expectations.
-The 3.79 million arrivals in 2025 represent a 20.8% increase over 2024 and surpass the original 3.5 million target.
-International tourism has fully recovered — and exceeded — pre-pandemic levels by 2%, signaling strong global confidence in Sabah as a destination.
+Sabah’s tourism sector has not only recovered from COVID-19 but exceeded expectations.
+The 3,793,709 arrivals in 2025 represent a 20.5% increase over 2024 and surpass the original 3.5 million target.
+The state government has said international arrivals now sit about 2% above pre-pandemic levels, though the baseline behind that comparison has not been published.
 Revenue of RM8.74 billion reflects a healthy mix of high-volume domestic tourism and higher-spending international visitors.

-The sector now employs 387,600 people across accommodation, food and beverage, retail, transport, and attractions — making tourism Sabah\u2019s second-most important economic contributor after oil and gas.
+On the Department of Statistics’ most recent regional tourism account, covering 2024, the sector employed 387,600 people across accommodation, food and beverage, retail, transport and attractions, and contributed RM13.7 billion — a measure of economic contribution that is not comparable with the RM8.74 billion of 2025 receipts quoted above.
+That makes tourism Sabah’s second-most important economic contributor after oil and gas.
 With the Visit Sabah 2027 campaign and infrastructure investments, the state is aiming for 4 million arrivals in 2026 and sustained growth beyond 2027.

 Top Source Markets